aliwang2001/Dear-Data-Analysis/README.md

 ## Creating your own contact card

+OPTIONAL: copy and paste "python /ul/aliwang/website/contactcard.py" into the wag server, and follow directions as shown.
+You don't need to read the rest of this boring guide to create your contact card.

 Please put your desired image in the /images/profilepics folder.
 If not, you can also provide the URL of your image.
 If you do not wish to put a picture, just use the path "images/profilepics/nopic.png" which will display the default profile picture.

 Tips: everything in HTML has a start tag and end tag, which has a slash